OpenStories/website/README.md

 Welcome
 ---
 Welcome!
 Thank you for visiting the Open Stories project repository.
 This document (README) gives you introductory information about the project.
+This project adheres to the [Mozilla Community Participation Guidelines](https://www.mozilla.org/en-US/about/governance/policies/participation/).
 You're currently in the website repo for the project, which is an ideal place to contribute if you have technical skills.

 The Problem
 ---